-The above picture overlooks Fields TF1, TF2T and TF3, also known as "the small pivot field", which was planted on June 10-12, 2013 with seed varieties DeKalb 7088, Syngenta and Pioneer 30F35.
-TF2T is a trial plot which has strips of all 3 varieties, about double the fertilizer, and is almost 100% irrigated.
-3 inches of rain were received at the TF farm this past week and the soil has good moisture levels.
+The above picture is taken from Fields TF1, TF2T and TF3, also known as "the small pivot field", which was planted on June 10-12, 2013 with seed varieties DeKalb 7088, Syngenta and Pioneer 30F35.
+TF2T is a trial plot which has strips of all

+3 varieties, about double the fertilizer, and is almost 100% irrigated.
+There was no lack of rain at the TF farm this past week (!) and the soil has good moisture levels.
 Since the soil is a well drained soil, drowning of the crop is not a problem.

 Nothing has changed with these fields, which continue to look really good.
 All scheduled treatments are now finished and no further work except remedial spraying is expected until harvest, which should be mid October.
 Corn stands at about 7.5 - 8.5 feet tall.
 This field got an application of Tordon this week for vine control and the vines are also dying off nicely.
 There is also some grass that is showing itself in TF1, TF2 and TF3, indicating that the grass control was not ideal but should not materially affect yields.
 The ears are drying very nicely.
 No further worm damage is evident.
+The ears are drying off nicely while the stalk remains green, although the seriously wet weather is slowing down the drying process.

-Even with our rains being near perfect this year we saw this week how irrigation is so important.
-The Tordon was applied via ground rig and Henry went along with the spray rig to have a closer look overall his field.
-The irrigation pump was started up 3 times early in the crop and Henry says that where the pivot irrigated, the corn plant is significant taller compared to where there was no irrigation.
+Once again, even with our rains being near perfect in the earlier part of this year's summer season, we saw how irrigation is so important.
+As we reported last week Tordon was applied via ground rig and Henry went along with the spray rig to have a closer look overall his field.
+The irrigated section of TF1/2/3, where the irrigation pump was started up 3 times early in the crop, shows corn plants that are significantly taller compared to where there was no irrigation.